Last Update 07-04-07

 Click HERE to see an excerpt from that story.

-Their ET? - Brian Cooks # is 1962
+Brian Cooks car # is 1962

 You should have heard the spectators cheer.

-the cheers were very gratifying.
+knew the cheers were very gratifying for us.

 Wow, an unintentioned grudge race turned out to be the highlight of the day.
-Do you think

-someone could learn a lesson here?
 About having FUN, drag racing?
-What a concept.

-They refused to race the 350 - with an engine that had a full 1/2" more stroke
+with thier stroker engine that had a full 1/2" more stroke.